CSE232-MSU/CSE232/syllabus_regular.md

 ### Real Instances Of Academic Misconduct From This Course

 The following stories are real cases of academic dishonesty that I've encountered in my classes.
 I'm describing them here so that it is clear to each of my students what is allowed in my classes.
-In all cases of academic dishonesty, I will file an Academic Dishonesty Report and usually fail or severely reduce the student's grade.
+In all cases of academic dishonesty, I will file an Academic Dishonesty Report and usually fail or severly reduce the student's grade.

 - A student found a solution written by another student (who took the class in a previous year).
 That student modified the solution (changed variable names, restructured code) and submitted the assignment.
 - A student worked closely with another student on an assignment and they showed each other their code in the computer lab.
 Although no files were exchanged, nor was there any copy/pasting, their solutions converged enough to be detected by my plagiarism detection software.